Arrival gateway

-Use this Montreal itinerary as a route-aware starting point for a broader trip.
-Alfred Travel is strongest when travelers need practical structure, fewer planning gaps, and a clearer path from itinerary to booking.
+Use this Montreal plan as a route-aware starting point for a broader trip—practical structure, fewer planning gaps, and a clearer path from itinerary to booking.

 Day 1 — Arrival & Old Montreal • Arrive at YUL; REM light metro or 747 bus to downtown (validated 25–40 min) • Check-in near Old Montreal or Plateau; lunch at Schwartz's or Jean-Talon Market • Afternoon: Old Port walk; Notre-Dame Basilica (timed entry); Place Jacques-Cartier • Evening: dinner in Little Burgundy or Griffintown; optional jazz club Day 2 — Plateau, Mile End & Culture • Morning: Mount Royal lookout via Olmsted path or bus to Chalet (weather buffer) • Lunch: bagels on Fairmount or St-Viateur; coffee on Laurier • Afternoon: Plateau murals; McCord Stewart or Musée des beaux-arts • Evening: dinner on Rue Saint-Denis or Mile End; casual bar hop Day 3 — Markets, Islands, or Side Trip • Morning: Jean-Talon or Atwater Market for breakfast supplies; Lachine Canal bike segment if weather fits • Lunch: smoked meat or poutine in Rosemont or Verdun • Afternoon: Parc Jean-Drapeau (Biosphère) or Île Sainte-Hélène; or half-day train to Quebec City if pre-planned • Evening: farewell dinner in Old Montreal; pack for departure with winter-summer clothing check